structix-cli/structix/docs/cli-commands/ops/deploy/ingress.md

 ## Examples

-To deploy an Ingress resource for a microservice named `my-service`, use the following command:
+To deploy an Ingress resource for a microservice named `my-microservice`, use the following command:

 ```
-ops deploy ingress my-service
+structix ops deploy ingress my-microservice
 ```